himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 <div class="caption">My desktop covered in some of my nativefier apps.</div>
 </center>

-I have wanted to create this role for a very long time and I am glad I finally did.
-Nativefier is such an amazing tool that I love using.
-Paring it with podman and ansible has somehow managed to make it magnitudes better.
+I have wanted to create this role for a very long time and I am did.
+Nativefier is such an amazing tool, and paring it with podman and ansible has somehow managed to make it shine even more.
 Enjoy!